Ottomar von Mayenburg

-Ottomar von Mayenburg (5 December 1865, in Schönheide – 24 July 1932, in Gut Roseneck at Wörthersee) was a German pharmacist.
+Gustav Ottomar Heinsius von Mayenburg (5 December 1865 – 24 July 1932) was a German pharmacist.
 He invented the Clorodont toothpaste for the German market.

 Life

 Mayenburg studied botany pharmaceuticals at Leipzig University.
 After finishing his university studies he worked as a pharmacist in Dresden.
 In 1907 while in Dresden, he invented a toothpaste, which he named Clorodont.
 He filled tubes with his new toothpaste and sold it to customers.
 His new product competed with the Kalodont toothpaste manufactured by Carl Sarg and also the Pebco toothpaste manufactured by Beiersdorf.
 He was very successful and founded the Leowerke company to sell Clorodont.
 In the 1920s over 1,000 people worked for the Leowerke company.

 At that time, Von Mayenburg lived with his family in the Eckberg Castle near Dresden.
+He was an uncle of Ruth von Mayenburg.